Private-Public Partnership Treatment of BAME community during COVID-19

 - BAME traders are considering that the current COVID-19 crisis is being used as a short cut to achieve private-public partnership development agenda.

 - According to the BBC reporting on the UK situation “there is some evidence to suggest that coronavirus is having a disproportionate impact on people from ethnic minority backgrounds.

 An insolvency practitioner is appointed by the current market operator.
 They communicate to the traders that if a deal is not possible the Latin Village may shut permanently, threatening the 40 BAME businesses and the livelihood of around 120 workers.

 Boris Johnson PM announces a planned date for reopening non-essential business.
-Public-partnership agent reminds traders that it is possible that Latin Village will not reopen and adds padlocks to the main entrances to all the main entrances to prevent traders from accessing their trading units.
+The public-partnership agent reminds traders that it is possible that Latin Village will not reopen and adds padlocks to the main entrances to all the main entrances to prevent traders from accessing their trading units.

 In concert with their agent, TfL informs traders that the Latin Village may not reopen soon due to essential works “as a result of years of neglect“.
 Seventy-five percent of the market is still without power and TfL has stalled the restoration of electricity throughout the lockdown.

 MAM/Quarterbridge issues traders rent invoice despite the fact that: